jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 But entropy is always there.

 Thus, volcanic explosions and freezing water degrade mountains, wind storms turn rock into sands, sunlight dries up wetlands, and after enough heat is lost in the core, magnetospheres end their shielding, and solar radiation expels gases from the atmosphere.
 All of this turns the planet still and motionless, like Mars is today.
-Its core has mostly frozen, its atmosphere is all but gone, and the planet has no more volcanic eruptions because there is almost no heat left to build up the energy for it.
+Its core cooled, magnetosphere protection, so its atmosphere is all but gone, and the planet has little to no volcanic eruptions because there is not enough heat left to build up the energy for it.

 Mars shows a world of increasing uniformity and less organization.
 But Earth still has much of everything because our core is still very hot.
 But, billions of years from now, the heat will run out, the magnetosphere will die, and the natural forces via wind, rust, erosion, radiation will make Earth again like Mars.